CocoaPress/docs/docs/101/Slicer.md

 [PrusaSlicer Download :material-download:](https://www.prusa3d.com/page/prusaslicer_424/){ .md-button .md-button--primary}

-!!! note
+!!! tip
-    These steps may change as Cocoa Press is added to the formal releases of PrusaSlicer.
-Keep your eyes peeled for when that happens.
+    If you're looking for steps on how to add Cocoa Press to your set-up slicer, you'll want those steps [here](#).

 ## PrusaSlicer Menus